 Stock Market - This is a good predictive indicator because investors spend all day, every day, researching the health of businesses and the economy.
 When stock prices rise, that means they are more confident in future growth.
 When the major stock indices fall, that means investors are rushing toward traditional safe havens, such as 10-year Treasury notes and gold.
 Pay particular attention to the Dow Jones Utility Average, which measures the stock performance of utilities.
 These companies have to borrow a lot to finance their expensive energy generation facilities.
 Therefore, their earnings are highly dependent upon interest rates.
 When rates are down, their earnings are up, and so is the utility index.

-Building permits - Most cities issue permits for construction of new housing about two months after the contract is signed.
-This is usually around nine months before the new home is completed.
+Building Permits - Most cities issue permits for construction of new housing about two to three months after the contract is signed in the new home sale.
+This is usually around six to nine months before the new home is completed.
 When permits start to fall, it's an early indication that demand for new housing is also down.
 When that happens, it usually also means something is wrong with the resale market.
 Real estate is a large component of the economy, as are construction jobs.
 When this sector is depressed, everyone feels it.

 Index of Leading Economic IndicatorsThe U.S. Conference Board publishes an index that measures these and other leading indicators.
 The Board is a private non-profit that is under contract to the Federal government to publish these and other indices.
 In my experience, these other indicators aren't as effective in predicting economic trends.
 I've pointed out the flaws in each.
 However, the Board's Index should be used in addition to reviewing the leading indicators I've already highlighted.
 The Index includes: